 Upon the expiration of the lock-up agreements described above, all of such shares will be eligible for resale in the public market, subject, in the case of shares held by our affiliates, to volume, manner of sale and other limitations under Rule 144.
 We expect that our Sponsor will continue to be considered an affiliate following the expiration of the lock-up period based on its expected share ownership and its board nomination rights.
 Certain other of our stockholders may also be considered affiliates at that time.
-However, subject to the expiration or waiver of the 180-day IPO lock-up period and the -day lock-up period in connection with this offering, the holders of these shares of common stock will have the right, subject to certain exceptions and conditions, to require us to register their shares of common stock under the Securities Act, and they will have the right to participate in future registrations of securities by us.
+However, subject to the expiration or waiver of the 180-day lock-up period, the holders of these shares of common stock will have the right, subject to certain exceptions and conditions, to require us to register their shares of common stock under the Securities Act, and they will have the right to participate in future registrations of securities by us.
 Registration of any of these outstanding shares of common stock would result in such shares becoming freely tradable without compliance with Rule 144 upon effectiveness of the registration statement.
 Future transfers by holders of our Class B common stock will generally result in those shares converting into shares of our Class A common stock, subject to limited exceptions.
 See "Shares Eligible for Future Sale."

-We filed a registration statement on Form S-8 under the Securities Act to register shares of our Class A common stock or securities convertible into or exchangeable for shares of our Class A common stock issued pursuant to our 2019 Stock Incentive Plan and our Omnibus Incentive Plan.
-Shares registered under such registration statement will be available for sale in the open market.
-Our initial registration statement on Form S-8 covered 26,372,781 shares of our Class A common stock.
+We intend to file one or more registration statements on Form S-8 under the Securities Act to register shares of our Class A common stock or securities convertible into or exchangeable for shares of our Class A common stock issued pursuant to our 2019 Stock Incentive Plan and our Omnibus Incentive Plan.
+Any such Form S-8 registration statements will automatically become effective upon filing.
+Accordingly, shares registered under such registration statements will be available for sale in the open market.
+We expect that the initial registration statement on Form S-8 will cover 26,372,781 shares of our Class A common stock.